RiL3z/RiL3z.github.io/_posts/2020-11-28-A-Problem-Solving-Adventure.md

 On to **c**:
 > Are there completely connected maps for which no solution exists?

 First, what is meant by a *completely connected* map?
-I assuming the authors mean a map where all cities are connected by roads, that is, every city is reachable through a path from another city.
+I'm assuming the authors mean a map where all cities are connected by roads, that is, every city is reachable through a path from another city.
 If we are provided a completely connected map in this sense, then there is **ALWAYS** a city that Jack and Jill can meet up in, since they can always travel to any city within the map.
 So the concise answer to problem **c** is: **No**.

 On to **d**:
 > Are there maps in which all solutions require one friend to visit the same city twice?